nthock/flutter_course/README.md

 samples, guidance on mobile development, and a full API reference.

 Complete Last Video:
-Navigation 18 - Video 78: Adding Named Routes
+Navigation 18 - Video 81: Using the Named Routes